herrera-ignacio/design_patterns/introduction.md

 * Relating Run-Time and Compile-Time Structures
 * Designing for Change

+#### Finding Appropriate Objects

+The hard part about object-oriented design is decomposing a system into objects.
+Many object-oriented designs often end up with classes that have no counterparts in the real world.
+Strict modeling of the real world leads to a system that reflects today's realities but not necessarily tomorrow's.
+Abstractions that emerge during design are key to making a design flexible.

+Design patterns help you identify less-obvious abstractions and the objects that can capture them.

+#### Determining Object Granularity

+How do we decide what should be an object?

+#### Specifying Object Interfaces

+Design patterns help you define interfaces by identifying their key elements and the kinds of data that get sent across an interface.
+A design pattern might also tell you what _not_ to put in the interface.

+Design patterns also specify relationships between interfaces.
+In particular, they often require some classes to have similar interfaces, or they place constraints on some of their interfaces.

 ### How to select a design pattern

 The choice of programming language is important because it influences one's point of view.
 We assume level